Dworcowa Street: Tenement at 14

-The first owner of this house, then at Bahnhoffstraße 93, was Ernst Schmidt, a merchant.
-He stayed there until World War I. After 1900, it housed the seat of engineering firm Weidlich & Berthold".
+The first owner of this house, then at Bahnhofstraße 93, was Ernst Schmidt, a merchant.
+He lived here until World War I, having opened in the building a factory of drive belts.
+After 1900, it housed the seat of engineering firm Weidlich & Berthold.

 Neo-Renaissance features of the building (arched windows, pediments, low roof), could almost be called Neo-baroque by the choice of volute shaped motifs for the wrought iron balconies, or the roof pediment.